 - $175/week housing allowance (paid with stipend) and limited travel reimbursement, if permanent address is at least 50 miles from host laboratory.
 Learn more about Housing for ORNL Research Participants.

-- Completed at least one year of college at the time of application
+- Have completed at least one year of college at the time of application

-- Undergraduate cumulative minimum GPA of 3.0 on a 4.0 scale
+- Have an undergraduate cumulative minimum GPA of 3.0 on a 4.0 scale

 - Be 18 years or older prior to the start of the internship

 - Be a U.S. citizen or lawful permanent resident at the time of application

 - Limited to no more than two internships